 After I got married and became a stay-at-home mom, I turned to creative writing as a way to keep my mind active.
 A few years later, my husband was diagnosed with ALS, and my journals began to take the form of blog posts, keeping friends and family up to date with Todd’s health and sharing my emotional struggles associated with his progressive disability.
 Many of those blog posts eventually found their way onto the pages of Heavy, a memoir about the first year after a terminal diagnosis, published in 2014.

 Todd is now a quadriplegic, and I’m his full-time caregiver, again living in the Keweenaw.
-Much like the days when I was taking care of my babies, I spend much time at home, and writing has become a lifeline, a way to explore life’s big questions and channel my emotions into the lives of my characters.
+Like the days when I was taking care of my babies, I spend much time at home, and writing has become a lifeline, a way to explore life’s big questions and channel my emotions into the lives of my characters.
 Thus novels, Snow Country and Copper Country, were born.